-(iii)\ that the candidate be not approved for the degree of MPhil by Research but be allowed to modify the thesis and re-submit it for the degree of MPhil by Research on one further occasion, upon payment of a re-submission fee.
-The re-submission is to take place within a period not exceeding one year from the date of the official notification to the candidate of the outcome of the examination.
+(c) that the candidate be not approved for the degree of PhD but be allowed to modify the thesis and re-submit it for the degree of PhD on payment of a re-submission fee.
+A candidate may be allowed a single opportunity to re-submit the work.
+The re-submission should take place within a period not exceeding two years.

 Should the examiners be agreed that the research design and execution are flawed and/or the thesis itself requires substantial reworking either on intellectual or presentational grounds, they may provided that they can see some evidence that the candidate is capable of the modifications required (which may take months, as opposed to weeks, of concentrated work) - permit the candidate to resubmit the work.
-Defects might, for example, consist of extended illegible or poorly-argued passages, sub-standard figures, graphs or photographs, or misinterpretation of some data.
+Defects might, for example, consist of illegible or poorly-argued passages, sub-standard figures, graphs or photographs, or misinterpretation of some data.
 The examiners should be satisfied that there is evidence that the candidate knows what he/she is doing, that the work substantially addresses the problems or issues posed but that its execution in thesis form requires modification of a scale capable of being accomplished by the author in a period of concentrated, uninterrupted work.